Skip to content

 Args:

 • font (Any) - bitmap font module: font_small, font_medium, font_large or font_bold.
-Default is Display.font_medium
+Default is display.font_medium

 • s (str) - text to be showed

-length = display.write_len(Display.font_medium, "PiBody")
+length = display.write_len(display.font_medium, "PiBody")

 print(length)